 The ISO 9001 Process Approach

-One useful way to get a handle on realization records is to consider product realization as a set of processes, and then identify where, as part of the process, a record is generated and what record requirement is fulfilled.
-Ideally, realization processes, like all processes, should have key objectives established that measure effectiveness.
-The goal should be to collect information in the records that relates to process effectiveness.
+The Plan, Do, Check, Act, or PDCA is the process approach, which relies on data records.
+One useful way to get a handle on realization data records is to consider product realization as a set of processes, and then identify where, as part of the process, data records are generated and what record requirement is fulfilled.
+Ideally, realization processes, like all processes, should have key criteria or objectives established that measure the effectiveness of the process.
+The goal should be to collect documented information (data) that relates to process effectiveness.

 Simplify ISO 9001 Certification Compliance